-You can perform analysis without a network connection using different technologies included in the ArcGIS Runtime APIs.
+You can perform analysis without a network connection using different technologies included in the ArcGIS Maps SDKs for Native Apps.

 Mobile packages support geocoding and routing (as well as other street network analysis) while offline:

 - Geocode and search: Find addresses and places, with auto-complete.
 Reverse geocode to retrieve the nearest address or place name for a location.
 Learn more here.

 - Routing and directions: Get routes and turn-by-turn directions (learn more here).
 ArcGIS Maps SDKs for Native Apps also include components for providing an interactive navigation experience.

 - Service area: Find service areas for a given time or distance from a set of starting points, or to a set of destinations.
 Learn more here.